 - The advanced tab offers the ability to change the URL for your staff section, turn off Google fonts, theme updates and add any custom CSS.

 The buttons to save the theme options are at the bottom of the page.
 You can create a backup of the options too.
 In the appearance section you’ll see a menu item for Options Import/Export.
 There you can create a backup of your options, or import previously saved ones.

-Next go to the Settings section in your WordPress control panel and choose reading.
-At the top of this screen you can choose what your front page displays.
+Next, go to the Settings section in your WordPress control panel and click on Reading.
+At the top of this screen, you can choose what your front page displays.
 Choose a static page and then from the top drop-down menu there, select the homepage you just created.